 About Good Lab

-With a broad range of projects and partnerships in our portfolio, we need a bright mind to help us form a clear, consistent narrative to help people understand what we do at Good Lab and communicate our vision.
-The Communications Officer needs to help establish a unique brand strategy for our projects and plan the right actions, from social media management to multi-media production and offline public events, to get that message across and connect with the target audience.
-They can be young people just coming out of schools, or businesses looking for impact-making opportunities – it is all very versatile.
-Liaison with project partners and collaborators is also a key function of the role as the Communications Officer would essentially be sowing the seeds for Good Lab’s longer-term partnerships and even alliances.
+With a broad range of projects and partnerships in our portfolio, we need a bright mind to help us manage and form a clear, consistent narrative to let people understand what we do at Good Lab and communicate our vision.
+The Communications Manager needs to work directly with the CEO and establish a unique brand strategy for Good Lab and manage the right actions—from social media management to multi-media production and event curation, in order to get our impact messages across and connect with the target audience.
+They can be young people just coming out of schools, or businesses looking for impact-making opportunities—it is all very versatile.
+Building an impact network with external partners and collaborators is also a key function of the role, as the Communications Manager would essentially be sowing the seeds for Good Lab’s longer-term partnerships and even alliances.

-Candidates with less experience may be considered for a Communications Assistant position.
+Candidates with less experience may be considered for a Communications Officer position.

 To Applicants: please send your Cover Letter and Resume with current and expected salary to email@example.com.
 Application with missing information will not be considered.
 Only short-listed candidates will be notified.
 Data collected will be used for recruitment purpose only and personal data of unsuccessful applicants will be destroyed after 12 months.

 We are now looking for a Communications Manager / Communications Officer to take on the important role as story-teller of our impact experiences acquired from different social innovation projects.

 Your Responsibilities as Communications Manager / Communications Officer — Our Experienced Story-teller